A visa to visit Finland

 The visa that has already been granted to you will be revoked, if the conditions for issuing it are no longer met.

-In visa matters relating to the free movement of EU citizens and their family members, the applicant may appeal to the Administrative Court without first requesting an administrative review.
+In visa matters relating to the free movement of EU citizens and their family members(Link to another website.), the applicant may appeal to the Administrative Court without first requesting an administrative review.

 You must prove that you have enough funds (EUR 30 per day) to support yourself.
 The funds need to be sufficient for your stay and return or continuation trip.